 The paw prints of the MGM lions can be found on the Hollywood Walk of Fame.

-The Paramount Pictures logo appeared in 1914.
+Long before any AI logo generator was developed, the Paramount Pictures logo appeared in 1914.
 From the very start, the studio staked its future on movie stars, believing that there was nothing better for attracting viewers to cinemas than celebrities.
 One of the company’s first mottos was “Famous Players in Famous Plays”.
 The 24 stars in the Paramount Pictures intro symbolized the 24 celebrities hired by the studio.

 At some point, two stars disappeared from above the mountain, just because it looked better that way.
 As for the shining peak, it originated from the childhood memories of William Hodkinson, one of the founders of the studio.
 Recalling the Ben Lomond Mountain in Utah, he once made a sketch of the peak over lunch with his business partner.
 The drawing on a napkin showed a snowy mountain peak surrounded by stars.
 Later, the static picture became a short video which underwent several changes, but always preserved the radiant mountain top and shining stars.